How to Design a Successful SaaS Application?

 SaaS architecture overviewBefore we proceed with the software development process itself, let's briefly review the concept of SaaS architecture.
-SaaS stands for Software-as-a-Service, and it is a cloud-based deployment model which implies that developers - instead of selling digital downloads - host products on servers and allow for user access over the internet.
-SaaS software can be accessed via web browser or a mobile app, with servers located anywhere in the world.Based on the business goal that a product aims to achieve, it can follow either horizontal or vertical SaaS application architecture.Horizontal SaaS solutions focus on a software category (accounting or marketing, for example) rather than a niche.
-Horizontal architecture is best suited for those products that aim to cover the largest market share possible.
+SaaS stands for Software-as-a-Service, and it is a cloud-based deployment model which implies that developers instead of selling digital downloads host products on servers and allow users access them over the internet.
+SaaS software can be accessed via web browser or a mobile app, with servers located anywhere in the world.Based on the business goal a product aims to achieve, it can follow either horizontal or vertical SaaS application architecture.Horizontal SaaS solutions focus on a software category (e.g. accounting or marketing) rather than a niche.
+Horizontal architecture is best suited to those products that aim to cover the largest market share possible.

 |Business model||A product that offers the same set of features for a vast variety of industries|

 |Competition||The high number of market players and high entry level for new players|

 |Business model||A product that targets specific niche needs|

 |Competition||Relatively low due to a fewer number of market players|

 Main types of SaaS solutions

 CRMs— Customer relation management systems allow businesses to automate their relationships with clients, respond to their questions and provide timely assistance.
 Examples: Hubspot CRM, Salesforce, Zendesk sell, Zoho CRM.